BabbleSim/BabbleSim.github.io/tracing_and_results.md

   simulation with 2 digits
 * `p_<phy_id>`: for the Phy

-Subcomponents of devices or the Phys may append their own prefix afterwards Libraries should use the tracing of the program that uses them
+Subcomponents of devices or the Phys may append their own prefix afterwards.

+Libraries should use the tracing of the program that uses them

 ## File generation